2017 Surigao earthquake

-The 2017 Surigao earthquake occurred on February 10, 2017, at 10:03 PM (PST), with a surface wave magnitude of 6.7 off the coast of Surigao del Norte in the Philippines.
-According to the PHIVOLCS Earthquake Intensity Scale the earthquake was an Intensity VII (Destructive) earthquake at maximum.
+The 2017 Surigao earthquake occurred on February 10, 2017, at 10:03 PM (PST), with a surface-wave magnitude of 6.7 off the coast of Surigao del Norte in the Philippines.
+According to the PHIVOLCS earthquake intensity scale the earthquake was an Intensity VII (Destructive) earthquake at maximum.
 In the past Surigao province has been hit by a magnitude 7.2 tremor in both 1879 and 1893.

 Tectonic setting

 The Philippine Islands is situated in a highly deformed zone between the convergent boundary of the Eurasian and Philippine Sea plates, known as the Philippine Mobile Belt.
-Along the east, the Philippine Sea Plate subducts beneath the islands at the Philippine and East Luzon trenches.
+Along the east, the Philippine Sea plate subducts beneath the islands at the Philippine and East Luzon trenches.
 Major subduction complexes are also active along the southwestern coast of Mindanao at the Cotabato Trench and along the Manila Trench of the west Luzon.

-Running through the Philippine Mobile Belt is the Philippine Fault System; a large 1,200-kilometer-long, highly segmented strike-slip fault system.
+Running through the Philippine Mobile Belt is the Philippine fault system; a large 1,200-kilometer-long, highly segmented strike-slip fault system.
 This left-lateral system of faults runs from southeastern Mindanao to northwestern Luzon.
-Strike-slip deformation within the Philippine Mobile Belt occurs as a result of oblique subduction of the Philippine Sea Plate, where the Philippine Fault System accommodates much of it.
+Strike-slip deformation within the Philippine Mobile Belt occurs as a result of oblique subduction of the Philippine Sea plate, where the Philippine Fault System accommodates much of it.
 The fault is seismically active and ruptures periodically in large earthquakes.
 Among the largest are the 1990 Luzon and 1973 Ragay Gulf earthquakes.

 Earthquake

 The earthquake was recorded by the Philippine Institute of Volcanology and Seismology (PHIVOLCS) on February 10, 2017, at 10:03:42 PM (UTC+8).
 According to PHIVOLCS, the epicenter of the 6.7 magnitude-earthquake was at 9.80°N 125.35°E or 16 kilometers, north west of Surigao City.
 The earthquake was tectonic of origin.
-The most affected area in terms of the PHIVOLCS Earthquake Intensity Scale (PEIS) was Surigao City, which experienced an intensity of Intensity VII (Destructive).
+The most affected area in terms of the PHIVOLCS earthquake intensity scale was Surigao City, which experienced an intensity of Intensity VII (Destructive).
 The United States Geological Survey reported the earthquake as having a moment magnitude of 6.5.

 The Pacific Tsunami Warning Center issued no tsunami warning following the earthquake.

 Impact

 According to the Department of Social Welfare and Development, at least 300 houses in Surigao del Norte were damaged following the earthquake.
 Seven bridges collapsed, isolating San Francisco.
 At least eleven towns were affected, experiencing power outages.

 The Provincial Disaster Risk Reduction and Management Council of Surigao del Norte projected that the cost of damage to property and infrastructure was at least ₱665 million.

+Eight people died in the earthquake while 202 others were injured.